2006 Islamic Courts Union offensive: August 2006

-The Transitional Government in Baidoa steps up their pressure for African Union peacekeepers to be deployed in the country to prevent the ICU from capturing any more territory, and the primary anti-ICU nations (Ethiopia, Kenya, Uganda) pull together troops and funds to deploy a force in Kismayo.

 Barre Hiraale had been careful to avoid a confrontation with the ICU due to the fact that his chief opponent in the Juba Valley Alliance leadership, Mohamed Roble Jim’ale Gobale was pro-ICU.
 Mohamed Roble had taken part in their battle to control Mogadishu, and had the support of the ICU leadership.
 Barre Hiraale was pro-Government and held the position of Defence Minister in the Transitional Federal Parliament.
 Hiraale's fear was an ICU invasion in support of Mohamed Roble, which would lead to division within his own ranks due to partisan Sub-Clan loyalties within the JVA.

-Barre Hiraale spoke out against the proposed deployment of peacekeepers, and publicly stated he would not allow peacekeepers into the country through Kismayo, the proposed point of entry and resupply.
-While Somalis had bad experiences generally with peacekeeping missions, the ICU considered a peacekeeping force to be casus belli to attack the government, of which Barre Hiraale was a member.
-Soon after the peacekeeping mission was approved, the ICU began moving their forces south towards Jubaland.
-Barre Hiraale's attempt to find a "third way", seemed to have failed.